distribusion/retailer_api_documentation/source/index.html.md

 }
 ```

 Use this endpoint to conduct bookings.
-Bookings created this way are the basis for invoicing.
+Bookings created in this way are the basis for invoicing.
 The endpoint currently supports one-way bookings only.
 It will also send out booking e-mails to customers.
 E-Mails are blocked on demo, so feel free to conduct tests bookings on our demo server (api-demo.distribusion.com).

 ### HTTP Request